madhavareddyrb/BLOG_APPLICATION/readme.md

 for status also we had named o,1 so change that to draft and published and change integerfield to charField

 list_editable = ('is_featured',)

+add some examples of blogs and categories

+### Fetch Categories In HOme Page:

+in home view -> categories = Category.objects.all() and import category model and use context and pass to home.html

+categories = Category.objects.all()
+context = {
+  'categories': categories,
+}

+return render(request, 'home.html', context)

+in home.html

+cretae a for loop --> {% for cat in categories %}
+ <a> {{ cat }} </a> "here cat will return catogey name because Category model has representaion with __str__ and for other field we must use cat.updated_at"

+{%  endfor %}

+### Display Featured Posts On The HomePage:

+again in home view

+featured_posts = BLog.objects.filter(is_featured = True,status='Published') . order_by('updated_at')

+pass this featured_posts to context

+we use for loop in template to grab all featured posts

+{% for post in featured_posts %}

+{% endfor %}

+when we try this we will get all featured_posts one by one but it don't look good we use if condition to one feature_post

+{% if forloop.first %}

+it will loop only first featured_post not all

+ {%endif%}

+ and make changes of all title, things

+ for remaining featured posts create a sub heading and create normal like posts seeeing on up

+ same code like above

+ for date we use post.createdt_at and for timesince like 1 hour ago like that we use | it acts has a filter --> {{ post.created_at | timesince }} ago

+ again add if condition for not repeating first one

+ {% if not forloop.fist %}

+ {% endif %}

+ change featured post image

+ {{post.featured_image.url}} --> dynamic url

+ ### Display Remaing post which are not featured post

+ same process repeat it with featured_post == False and status condition == 'Published"

+ for short_description use filter | turncatewords:25

+ to reduce short descrption words to stay consistency page

+ ### Foreign Key RelationShips: (many to one relation)

+ ids connection